dlike230/Penn-Labs-Frontend_Application/README.md

 * The wobbling of buttons on hover
 * Button color fading
 * The appearance of a white border under navbar items on hover
+* The on-hover rotation of the image on the first part of the page

 ## Graphics